wakatime/wakatime-blog/posts/47-maximize-your-concurrent-web-server-connections.md

 For production web servers, most people assume scaling means needing faster (and more expensive) hardware.
 Before spending more money on servers, first make sure your web server process is using the maximum available connections supported by your Linux kernel.
+This becomes really useful when your web server isn’t bottlenecked by RAM or CPU.
+For ex, when using [HAProxy to load balance Nginx web servers][load balancing blog post].
+HAProxy isn’t processing the request and uses almost no CPU, but it needs to handle a large amount of concurrent connections.
+Increasing the file-max is also beneficial for production Nginx, Apache, and even your Redis and Postgres database servers.

 ### Max open file descriptors (Kernel file-max)